-If you make the payment more than once, Waiver Review Division will not be able to retrieve your duplicate payment and refund the money to you.
+If you make the payment more than once, the Waiver Review Division will not be able to retrieve your duplicate payment and refund the money to you.

-If you previously applied for a waiver recommendation and were denied, and if you would like to apply again under another waiver basis, you will have to pay the fee again.
+If you previously applied for a waiver recommendation and were denied, and you would like to apply again under another waiver basis, you will have to pay the fee again.
 That is because the fee is a processing fee and is kept whether your application is approved or denied.
 However, while submitting subsequent applications, you should reuse the same case number that you received during your first request.

 We are sorry that this post was not useful for you!